Umberto Saba: Life and career

 In November 1910 his first collection of poems, Poesie, was published under the name Saba, and the name was legally recognised as his surname in 1928. (p. xix).
-This choice of name (which may be based on one of two Hebrew words – "sova" (שובע) meaning "being well-fed" or "saba" (סבא) meaning "grandfather") is thought by some scholars to be an homage to his Jewish mother, while others point to the similarity with his wet-nurse's surname, Schobar.
+This choice of name (which may be based on one of two Hebrew words – "sova" (שובע) meaning "being well-fed" or "saba" (סבא) meaning "grandfather") is thought by some scholars to be a homage to his Jewish mother, while others point to the similarity with his wet nurse's surname, Schobar.